 Certain best practice provisions within the Corporate Governance Code relate to internal risk management and control.
 APX further enhances its internal control process on an ongoing basis.
 The exercise has included the development of an internal control framework, drawing upon the widely-used COSO integrated framework for internal control.
 Features of the framework include periodic analysis of risks to the business objectives of APX, and an integrated system of risk and control monitoring and reporting.

 The Corporate Governance Code recommends that a set of Whistleblower Regulations should be in place for all listed companies, so as to make it possible for employees to report alleged irregularities of a general, operational and/or financial nature within the company without their legal status being jeopardised.
-The whistleblower regulations can be found here.
+The whistleblower regulations can be found in the APX Whistleblowing Policy.